bsmmoon/gbf-image-finder-v3/README.md

 ## About
 This website is to help you find images from Granblue Fantasy with various expressions and such in a better way.

 All images found in this website belongs to Cygames.
-This website does not store any of the images and simply relay and display to the user.
+This website does not store any of the images and simply relay and display the images to the user.
 Please do not abuse this website (ex. aggressive scraping).

 ![alt text](http://game-a.granbluefantasy.jp/assets/img/sp/quest/scene/character/body/3040120000_laugh.png)